 When he got home last year, he raved about the hamburgers served with pineapples.
 Honestly, I thought it sounded a wee bit gross, but by the time we went for lunch that day I was starved and the pineapple hamburger sounded really good.

 Y’all — this burger was all that and more.
 Let’s just say we’ll be making these at home…it will be a bite of Maui heaven.

 The luau itself was gorgeous, and locals agree it’s the best one.
 The Feast at Lele tends to sell out, and the earlier you make your reservation the closer to the stage you’ll be seated.
-Also come early to take epic Instagram beach pics with the sunset.
+Also, come early to take epic Instagram worthy beach pics with the sunset.